egobillot/calltop/README.md

 ```
 Then when the tool is running you can :
 - filter on process name : [f] key.
 Type the filter and press ENTER
-- trace method call from python on your app : [u] key.
+- trace function/method call from python on your app : [u] key.
 Type pid of the process you want to trace and press ENTER to validate.
 It attaches USDT to this pid.
 - reset the datas : 'z' key
 - sort processes with the arrow key (right and left key)
    - you can sort on pid, process name, rate and total call number.